avan-pra/arpmess/README.md

 Please open an issue if you have any problem.

 # TODO
-- remove kick on and replace it by kick some
-- same for arpspoof
-- notify if packets per minute = 0, too powerful
+- on warning debug message change prompt color to orange and - to ~
+- idk give me some ideas